cloudfleet/blog/content/reasons-why-you-should-use-cloudfleet.md

 you with targeted ads.

 CloudFleet is your safe haven for your digital identity.
-Your Blimp will act as your personal digital assistant completing all the preocesses directly on the device.
+Your Blimp will act as your personal digital assistant completing all the processes directly on the device.
 Data can only be extracted unless you explicitly authorize it.

 To make sure that CloudFleet software on is safe from external malicious attacks or